Identifying Causal Effects in Information Provision Experiments: Endogenous Belief Formation Through Costly Information Acquisition

 The disutility generated by uncertainty about $X$ is increasing in both the variance of the belief distribution and the magnitude of the causal effect of beliefs on the outcome.
 This expression allows us to study the information acquisition problem.

 I endogenize belief formation by allowing people to pay a fixed cost $C$ to view a signal that is centered around the unknown true value.
-They then update beliefs following the normal-normal Bayesian learning formula we have been working with throughout.
-When a person's beliefs are given by $\N(\overline{X}, \sigma^2_x)$, her loss is given recursively by
+They then update beliefs following the normal-normal Bayesian learning formula.
+When a person's beliefs are given by $\N(\overline{X}, \sigma^2_X)$, her loss is given recursively by

-Where $\sigma^2_{X'} = \frac{\sigma^2_X\sigma_S^2}{\sigma^2_X + \sigma_S^2}$ and the expectation $\E[S]$ is the expectation with respect to the signal.
-Notice that in this model, the benefit of the signal comes from the fact that the posterior variance is less than the prior variance as long as the prior distribution is not already degenerate.
+where $\sigma^2_{X'} = \frac{\sigma^2_X\sigma_S^2}{\sigma^2_X + \sigma_S^2}$ is the posterior variance after observing signal $S$ and the expectation $\E[S]$ is with respect to the signal distribution.
+The benefit of the signal comes from the fact that the posterior variance is less than the prior variance as long as the prior distribution is not already degenerate.
+Notice that in this example, the value function depends on the belief distribution only through its variance $\sigma^2_X$, since the mean $\ol{X}$ affects the level of the optimal action but not the expected loss from uncertainty.

 Solving this recursive problem gives the equilibrium condition